Mark T. Vande Hei: Cinematography

 On May 14, 2021, the Interagency Committee approved the composition of the ISS main and alternate crews for the period 2021-2023.
-Cosmonaut Anton Shkaplerov (commander) and the crew of the film The Challenge: actress Yulia Peresild and director Klim Shipenko, went to the ISS onboard Soyuz MS-19.
+Cosmonaut Anton Shkaplerov (commander) and the crew of the film The Challenge: actress Yulia Peresild and director Klim Shipenko went to the ISS onboard Soyuz MS-19.
 The drama is a joint project of Roscosmos, Channel One and the Yellow, Black and White studio.

-The director and actress returned to Earth on October 17, 2021, on Soyuz MS-18, with Commander Oleg Novitskiy.
-Cosmonaut Pyotr Dubrov and astronaut Mark Vande Hei, who arrived at the ISS on Soyuz MS-18, joined Shkaplerov on the landing of Soyuz MS-19, on March 30, 2022.
+The director and actress returned to Earth on October 17, 2021 on Soyuz MS-18 with commander Oleg Novitskiy.
+Pyotr Dubrov and Mark Vande Hei, who arrived at the ISS on Soyuz MS-18, joined Shkaplerov on the landing of Soyuz MS-19 on March 30, 2022.

-Movie shot on ISS

 Klim Shipenko shot about 35–40 minutes of film on the ISS, as well as taking on the position of director, operator, art director, and makeup artist.
 Oleg Novitsky and Pyotr Dubrov will appear in the film, with Dubrov and Mark Vande Hei assisting in the production.